Rifkisyah/SimpleJavaCalculator/README.md

 # Project Title
-I want to try to create a simple calculator with the interface for my practice
+I want to create a simple calculator with the interface for my practice

 ---